 Located in Goshen, Virginia, USA, and operating on approximately 11 hectares of land, the plant specializes in the production and treating of railway ties and timbers.
-The facility includes five pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 145,000 cubic metres.
-The plant also includes a crosstie and switch tie mill capable of processing 1 million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.
+The facility includes five pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 155,000 cubic metres.
+The plant also includes a crosstie and switch tie inspection facility capable of processing 1 million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.

-For the year ended December 31, 2011, there were capital expenditures made of approximately US\$340,000 at the Goshen plant, primarily for improvements to the infeed deck of the prefabrication line and the construction of a waste hog roof.
+For the year ended December 31, 2012, there were capital expenditures made of approximately US\$320,000 at the Goshen plant, primarily for borate mixing system upgrades and the purchase of land.